 In Part I "I am born", Woodson writes about her family history, on her father and mother's side.
 To aid her readers, Woodson provides family trees of her father Jack Woodson's family and her mother, Mary Ann Irby's family.

 Woodson was born February 12, 1963 in Columbus, Ohio, into a nation in which the black civil rights movement was blossoming.
-The 1960s were a time of great change and agitation in the United States.
+The 1960s was a time of great change and agitation in the United States.
 The civil rights movement and the anti-war movement were just beginning to gain traction in 1963.

-Woodson writes that her father's family can be traced back to Thomas Woodson of Chillicothe, who was the first son of Thomas Jefferson and his black slave, Sally Hemings.Her paternal great-great-grandfather, William J. Woodson, born free in Ohio, fought in the Civil War for the Union.
+Woodson writes that her father's family can be traced back to Thomas Woodson of Chillicothe, who was the first son of Thomas Jefferson and his black slave, Sally Hemings.
+Her paternal great-great-grandfather, William J. Woodson, born free in Ohio, fought in the Civil War for the Union.
 His son, William Woodson was sent to Nelsonville, Ohio to be educated in an all-white school.
-In a family of doctors and lawyers, Woodson's father Jack earned a football scholarship to Ohio State University and settled in Columbus Ohio.
+In a family of doctors and lawyers, Woodson's father Jack, earned a football scholarship to Ohio State University and settled in Columbus Ohio.

-Part II "The stories of south carolina run like rivers" focuses on Woodson's life in South Carolina at the home of her maternal grandparents, Gunnar and Georgiana Irby.
+Part II "The stories of South Carolina run like rivers" focuses on Woodson's life in South Carolina at the home of her maternal grandparents, Gunnar and Georgiana Irby.
 Her grandfather Gunnar becomes "Daddy" to the three Woodson children,.
 He works as a foreman at a printing press while her grandmother teaches part-time and does what is called daywork which is cleaning the homes of white folk.
 In South Carolina, life is full of stories.
 Woodson with her sister Dell and her brother Hope sit on the porch stairs in the evening, listening to the women tell stories about relatives, the people in the daywork houses and neighbours.
 There is also her grandfather's garden, the smell of wood burning in the pot-bellied stove in autumn and fire flies in mason jars.

 Part III "Followed the sky's mirrored constellation to Freedom" describes Woodson's move to New York city.
-Woodson along with her mother, brother Hope and sister Odella and the new baby Roman, moves to Herzl Street where her Aunt Kay and Bernie live.
+Woodson along with her mother, brother Hope and sister Odella and the new baby Roman, move to Herzl Street where her Aunt Kay and Bernie live.
 They then move to a house on Madison Avenue.
 For Woodson, New York is much different and she missed

 "the collards growing